-Dividend Tracker With Google Sheet: Build Yours in 6 Steps
+Google Sheet Portfolio Tracker: Build Yours in 6 Steps

 Tracking your portfolio performance is a really important step to successful investing.
 If you don’t know how your portfolio is doing, you won’t know if you are making the right decisions.

-If you can’t evaluate your investment decisions, you will go in a circle and realize years later your portfolio is not really growing the way it should.
+If you can’t evaluate your investment decisions, you will go in a circle and realize years later that your portfolio is not growing as it should.
 It can lead to drastic investment decisions to recover time lost … We don’t want that.
 A portfolio & dividend tracker can help assess the income gap in your retirement and allow you to take appropriate action.

-Here is a simple view on how money flows when it comes to investing.
+Here is a simple view of how money flows when investing.
 Are you asking yourself those questions?
 Are you able to answer them?

 dividend-tracker-money-flow

-You also need to know what’s in your portfolio and what it means to your performance such as your exposure to the different sectors or the dividend income your investments bring in.
+You also need to know what’s in your portfolio and what it means to your performance, such as your exposure to the different sectors or the dividend income your investments bring in.
 With respect to planning for retirement, you certainly want to know how much dividend you can earn in a year or by the month.
-The dividend income should grow and you can then forecast how much to save and invest to reach your goals.
-Can your portfolio keep up with inflation is a critical question you also need to be aware of.
+The dividend income should grow, and you can then forecast how much to save and invest to reach your goals.
+Whether your portfolio can keep up with inflation is a critical question you must also be aware of.

-As you can see, it all works together but it’s not easy to get set up properly to answer all of those questions.
-You need to use Google Sheet (Excel or any other spreadsheet can also work) and understand how to lookup data in other sheets.
+As you can see, it all works together, but it’s not easy to set up properly to answer all of those questions.
+You need to use Google Sheets (Excel or any other spreadsheet can also work) and understand how to look up data in other sheets.

 Fear not, below are the steps to do it yourself for your free dividend tracker or you can save the time and get the Dividend Snapshot Tracker all setup and ready to go.
-You can have your own personal dividend calculator and make it the best dividend tracker!
+You can have your personal dividend calculator and make it the best portfolio tracker!

-The Yahoo Finance API (Application Program Interface) used to allow fetching of the stock quote but it has been deprecated for use outside of their website.
+The Yahoo Finance API (Application Program Interface) was used to allow fetching of the stock quote, but it has been deprecated for use outside of their website.
 Google Sheet, with the GoogleFinance API, is now the only spreadsheet capable of fetching quotes.
 Excel is manual or requires add-ins.

 If you go down the manual route, getting a stock quote can be done through Google Finance, Yahoo Finance, Morningstar or your discount broker.
 Your discount broker is probably best as you have all your holdings in one location (or a few if you have multiple accounts).

-Do note that Google Finance changed their portfolio management and I have research alternatives to Google Finance with MSN Money leading as the alternative.
+Note that Google Finance changed its portfolio management, and I have researched alternatives to Google Finance, with MSN Money leading as the alternative.

-IMPORTANT – There are very limited services that can pull quotes in a reliable manner for spreadsheet since Yahoo deprecated their web API.
-You either need to use Google Sheet with the GoogleFinance function or you have to manually enter the stock price.
+IMPORTANT – Very few services can reliably pull quotes for spreadsheets since Yahoo deprecated their web API.
+You either need to use Google Sheets with the GoogleFinance function or enter the stock price manually.

 The first step is to itemize your holdings and the details pertinent for reporting.
-You can track more information if you want such as the industry, international exposure, growth vs income investment.
+You can track more information, such as the industry, international exposure, and growth vs income investment.
 It’s really up to you to track what you want.
 The information entered here can be looked up in the other tabs (note that the second row, hidden in the image, is a column number starting with 0 to facilitate lookups).

 Portfolio Tracker - Stock Info

-The stock details tab is where you list all of your holdings per account.
+The stock details tab lists all of your holdings per account.
 The light grey cells can be automated through a formula or a lookup into another tab.
+The idea of using color coded cell is to quickly understand what can be changed vs what is computed for you.

 Portfolio Tracker - Stock Details